Merchant card acceptance

 Card network monitoring

-The card networks and Sponsor Banks have established guidelines, reports, and programs to monitor merchant activity.
-If one or more of these guidelines are exceeded, or you engage in practices that attempt to circumvent these programs, or submit suspicious transactions that are identified by a card network or Sponsor Bank, you may be subject to:
+The card networks and sponsor banks have established guidelines, reports, and programs to monitor merchant activity.
+If one or more of these guidelines are exceeded, you engage in practices that attempt to circumvent these programs, or submit suspicious transactions that are identified by a card network or sponsor bank, you may be subject to:

 - Changes to your card acceptance practices to remediate an identified deficiency.